lucacorti/lapin/docs/main.md

 ### Consuming messages ###

-Once you have completed your configuration, connections will be automatically established and channels with a `:consumer` role will start receiving messages published on the queues they are consuming.
+Once you have completed your configuration, connections will be automatically established and channels will start receiving messages published on the queues they are consuming.

 You can handle received messages by overriding the `Lapin.Connection.handle_deliver/2` callback.
 The default implementation simply logs messages and returns `:ok`.